palantir/hadoop-crypto/README.md

 -----------------
 Currently `AES/CTR/NoPadding` and `AES/CBC/PKCS5Padding` are supported.

-**Disclaimer** Neither of these ciphers support [Authenticated Encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).
+**Disclaimer** Neither supported AES mode is [authenticated](https://en.wikipedia.org/wiki/Authenticated_encryption).
-Data integrity must be managed by the consumer of this library.
+Authentication should be performed by consumers of this library via an external cryptographic mechanism such as Encrypt-then-MAC.
+Failure to properly authenticate ciphertext breaks security in some scenarios where an attacker can manipulate ciphertext inputs.

 Programatic Example
 -------------------